ZirvedaAytimur/GAN_Electro-Optic_to_SAR_Images/README.md

 The main.py file is run to test a big picture over the trained models.
 Here you can test on pix2pix or CycleGAN.
 The image is given as input and is first cropped to 256*256 size images.
-Afterwards, predictions are made from the fragmented images either in the existing 'model_pix2pix.h5' and 'model_cycleGAN.h5' models or in the new model to be given.
+Afterwards, predictions are made from the fragmented images either in the existing 'model_pix2pix.h5' and 'model_CycleGAN_s1_to_s2.h5' models or in the new model to be given.
+You can download these models [here](https://drive.google.com/drive/folders/1JIq02r6T1vRGQA2T-Twz_LI5kD7eMAXY?usp=sharing).
 These predicted images are combined back to create an image in fake Sentinel-1 format.

 ### Used train dataset for pretrained model